lawrencewoodman/techtinkering.com/content/articles/2019-01-02-introducing-ornament-a-tcl-template-module.md

 !* commandChar @
 Ornament is a Tcl template module that allows you to define, parse and compile a template to produce a script which can then be run using a safe interpreter.
 The idea came from the [Templates and subst](https://wiki.tcl.tk/18455) page of the [Tclers Wiki](https://wiki.tcl.tk).

+## Ornament on GitHub
+Ornament is licensed under an MIT licence and there is a [repo](https://github.com/lawrencewoodman/ornament_tcl) on GitHub, from which you can download Ornament and where you can contribute to it.
+There is also an [issues tracker](https://github.com/lawrencewoodman/ornament_tcl/issues) where you can report bugs.

 ## Module Commands
 Ornament has two commands: